 Downloading Android 14 GSI

-Before you begin, it is important to note that you must disable force encryption on your phone.
+Before you begin, you must disable the force encryption on your phone.
 This can usually be done by flashing a “Disable Dm Verity Force Encrypt” zip file from your custom recovery.
 If your phone is encrypted, make sure to complete this step first.

 - Power off your phone.

-- In TWRP, select Wipe, and then swipe to wipe Dalvik Cache, Cache, System, and Data.
+- In custom recovery, wipe the Dalvik Cache, Cache, System, and Data partitions.

-- (Optional) Flash a custom kernel if available, following the same process as step 4 and 5.
+- (Optional) Flash a custom kernel if available.

-This is the process for installing Android 14 using a custom recovery.
-Once your phone has rebooted successfully, you should now be running Android 14 on your Project Treble Phone.
+Once your phone has rebooted successfully, you should now be running Android 14.